Stained concrete is by far the most common type of concrete finish. This is due to stained concrete’s versatility.

 Stained concrete can be installed on both freshly poured and existing slabs to achieve a wide variety of finishes, and is commonly used in both residential and commercial installations.

 While an oversimplification, stained concrete is a concrete slab that’s had some sort of color added to its surface.
 The complexity in this topic comes from the fact that there are several different categories of concrete colorants, each with ideal installation settings and different downsides and benefits.

-Concrete floors are synonymous with modern luxury and have become a staple in modern home construction.
-At Craftsman Concrete Floors, we’ve been finishing concrete floors in Texas since the 1990’s.
-Stained concrete is by far the most common type of concrete finish.
-This is because of variety of finishes achievable with concrete stain and the fact that both existing and freshly poured concrete slabs can be stained.
-Unlike paint or other concrete coatings, concrete stains penetrate the surface of concrete, leaving a finish that’s unlikely to chip or scratch.
-Like wood stains, most concrete stains are semi-translucent, allowing you to see the natural beauty and variation of the concrete surface.
-Stains can often be installed quickly and at a cost similar to or lower than most other flooring options.
+Unlike paint or other concrete coatings, concrete stain penetrates the surface of concrete, leaving a finish that’s unlikely to chip or scratch.
+Like wood stains, most concrete stains are semi-translucent, allowing you to see the natural beauty and variation of the concrete surface through the stain color.
+A concrete stain can often be installed quickly and at a cost similar to or lower than most other flooring options.

 Types of Concrete Stain